iamabrom/amazon-cognito-vue-workshop/README.md

 You can now register a new user by clicking the Sign-Up link on the login form, this version of the demo app requires user to register a FIDO2 authenticator device during registration, you need to either use a FIDO2 key or use the built-in authenticator in your device if you have one.

+Sign-up and sign-in flows are implemented in ```src/components/auth/SignUpForm``` and ```SignInForm```.
+Backend component (needed for WebAuthn feature) is implemented in ```src/lib/authn.js```

 ![test sign-up](docs/images/test-recorded01.gif)

+#### Testing RBAC and ABAC

+In this demo, premium users can send messages to their contacts.
+To do that, temporary AWS credentials are issued to each user during sign-in based on their identity token. data in the token determine which role to assume for this user and some data from the token is also passed as session tags and can be referenced in the IAM policy.

+Temporary credentials are retreived during sign-in using the function ```setTempCredentials```, this is part of ```src/components/auth/SignInForm```, these credentials are used from ```src/components/contacts/MessageContact``` component to send message through Amazon SNS.

+##### Create a premium user

+To change user subscription to premium and allow them to send messages, you need to edit user attributes ```custom:subscription``` and ```custom:messagingEnabled```

 #### Clean-up